 Managing High Platelet Distribution Width

-Now that we understand what high PDW might indicate, let’s look at how one might manage it.
+Now that we understand what high PDW might indicate, let’s consider how one might manage it.

 The key to managing high PDW is identifying and addressing the underlying cause.
 Here are some strategies that doctors might recommend: